xfischer/npgsql/npgsql-7.0.2/EF.core/src/EFCore.PG.NodaTime/README.md

 # Npgsql Entity Framework Core provider for PostgreSQL

-Npgsql.EntityFrameworkCore.PostgreSQL is the open source EF Core provider for PostgreSQL.
+EnterpriseDB.EDBClient.EntityFrameworkCore.PostgreSQL is the open source EF Core provider for PostgreSQL.
 It allows you to interact with PostgreSQL via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.

 This package is a plugin which allows you to use the [NodaTime](https://nodatime.org) date/time library when interacting with PostgreSQL; this provides a better and safer API for dealing with date and time data.